scolomar/dca/3-Networking/3-Load_balancing_and_DNS.md

 }
 ```

-As you can see in the example the `proxy_pass` directive is forwarding the traffic to `target` that is the name of another Docker service waiting for connections as shown in the Docker compose file:
+As you can see in the example above the `proxy_pass` directive is forwarding the traffic to `target` that is the name of another Docker service waiting for connections as shown in the Docker compose file:
 ```
 services:
   proxy: